ilsangohn/bayes_mixture/README.md

-# bayes_mixture
+# Optimal Bayesian estimation of Gaussian mixtures with growing number of components

-Python code replicating the simulation in the paper "Optimal Bayesian estimation of Gaussian mixtures with growing number of components"
+Python code for replicating the simulation results in the paper "Optimal Bayesian estimation of Gaussian mixtures with growing number of components" [arXiv](https://arxiv.org/abs/2007.09284)

 ## Experiments